Best Plants for an Apartment Balcony

 Find Your Light

 When growing plants in apartments, finding the best source of sunlight is critical.
-Some plants do very well in full shade, but if you want to take advantage of more plants for your decorative apartment balcony, you need to know where the sunlight is.
+Some plants do very well in full shade, but if you want to take advantage of your balcony, you need to know where the sunlight is going to hit throughout the day.Of course, these sunlight patterns will also be changing throughout the year as well.This websiteprovides a handy tool that will help you determine the sun's position in the location that you live.

 Once you've determined where the sunlight is, you'll need to determine which direction your balcony faces.
-After nailing down these details, it's time to shop for plants that suit your balcony's environment.
+After nailing down these details, it's time to shop for the plants that are suited to your balcony's micro-climate and environment.

 North-Facing Balcony